Dunwise

 Beyond the direct fees, there are hidden costs that increase the true price of outsourcing:

-- Relationship damage.
+• Relationship damage.
 European research shows that a quarter of businesses have stopped working with a customer due to a payment conflict.
+See these B2B payment delay statistics for more insights.
 When a collection agency handles the contact, the tone is often more aggressive than necessary.

 Outsourcing to a collection agency